Floridsdorf: Language and nationality

 ranking fourth among the Vienna municipalities.
 In line with the country as a whole, growth of the foreign population in 2001 was 7.8%.
-The highest proportion of foreign residents in the district as of 2005, at 2.3%, was represented by Serbian and Montenegran nationals.
+The highest proportion of foreign residents in the district as of 2005, at 2.3%, was represented by Serbian and Montenegrin nationals.
 Another 1.2% were Turkish, 0.9% Polish and 0.6% German citizens.
 In 2001, a total of 15.4% of the district population was Austrian-born.
 Nearly 3.0% gave as their native language Serbian, 2.3% Turkish and 1.1% Croatian.

 Religion

 Floridsdorf has, with 53.9%, one of the highest populations of Roman Catholics in Vienna (Vienna citywide: 49.2%).
 There are 16 districts with Roman Catholic parishes, forming the City Deanery 21 (Archdiocese of Vienna).
 By contrast, the proportion of Muslims is 4.9% and Orthodox 3.0%.
 The proportion of Protestant residents stood at 4.4% in Vienna overall.
 28.9% of the district's population as of 2001 professed no membership of a religious community, this being the highest such value within the Vienna municipality.
 A Further 4.9% of the population gave no religion or other confession.